YudhaJeo/YudhaJeo/README.md

 # 💫 Hello World!
 I'm Yudha

 **💫 About Me:<br>**
-I'm a 20-year-old tech enthusiast and currently a Diploma 3 (D3) student in Information Technology.
+I'm a 20-year-old tech enthusiast and college student in Information Technology.
 I love building useful things with code — from Android apps to IoT dashboards — and I'm passionate about clean architecture, modern tools, and making tech accessible for everyone.<br><br>

 **🧠 What I Do<br>**
+- 🌐 Web development with Express.js and Next.js<br>
 - 🔧 Mobile development with Kotlin Native<br>
 - ☁️ Realtime data systems using Firebase Realtime Database<br>
 - 🤖 Discord bots for community automation<br>